chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

 ### Elements of a Loop

-When analyzing or designing a loop, especially in algorithmic problems, it’s helpful to decompose it into fundamental elements, which are closely related to each other.
-The following are the core elements of a loop:
+When analyzing or designing a loop, especially for algorithmic problems, it helps to break it down into fundamental elements.
+These elements are interrelated, and considering each of them will guide you to a correct and efficient loop design.
+The core elements include:
 - **Loop Goal**: the target/objective of this loop, what it aims to accomplish.
 - **Loop Premise**: for this loop to operate correctly, what premise must be true.
 - **Loop Initialization**: setup code that initializes loop control variables and other related variables before entering the loop.